Effective Date: March 31, 2023

 7.3 Void Payment Requests.
 You acknowledge and agree that Settle cannot stop or void an International Payment after the payment has begun to process.

 Rights We Reserve.
-By using the Bill Payment Service, You grant to Us and Settle reserves the right to suspend or cancel any payments requested or initiated by you or a Customer, including if your Settle account is not in good standing.
+By using the Bill Payment Service, You grant to Us and the Bank and Settle and the Bank reserves the right to suspend or cancel any payments requested or initiated by you or a Customer, including if your Settle account is not in good standing.
 In the event that We suspend or cancel your payment to a Vendor, Settle will credit the amount of any electronic ACH debit(s) received by Us to fund the payment to your Payment Account, and you authorize Settle, in its sole discretion, to withhold and collect from any such credit(s) any Service Fees or other amounts owed by you to Settle.